Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/lists-of-errors-and-warnings/validation-error.md

 ```

 :::tip
-If you're still experiencing the error after going through the information mentioned above, don't hesitate to contact our Customer Care team.
+If you're still experiencing the error after going through the information mentioned above, don't hesitate to contact our Customer Support team.
 We are here to help you!🚀
 :::